The Greatest Threat to Men’s Health? Loneliness

-Blame the wife.
-Blame the kids.
-Blame the job.
-Blame life.
-No matter who they blame, no matter what the real reasons are, men tend to isolate themselves as they grow older.
+Blame the wife and kids.
+Blame the job or retirement.
+Blame social distancing.
+No matter what the reasons are, too many men tend to distance themselves from friends as they grow older.

 If that sounds like you, you’re not alone.
 Well, you feel like you are, but there are lots of men in exactly the same situation.
 Roughly one out of every five men over the age of 65 lives alone.

 The long-term dangers of loneliness rank right up there with smoking.
 Studies have shown that social isolation, loneliness, and living alone can increase your odds of dying prematurely by up to 32%.
 Loneliness is associated with a higher risk of Alzheimer’s, obesity, diabetes, high blood pressure, cardiovascular disease, and stroke.

 “Keep in mind that while loneliness can have many deleterious effects, social support appears to buffer against the harmful effects of chronic stress, and may have additional positive effects on its own,” said Firdaus Dhabhar, Ph.D., psychiatry and behavioral science, microbiology and immunology expert at the Sylvester Comprehensive Cancer Center.

 Maintaining friendships involves communicating, planning, and dealing with various personalities and differences.
 Spending time with friends may involve multiple phone calls or group text conversations.
 Sure, it’s easier to just stay home and watch TV.
 But being alone can’t have the same positive impact on your mental, emotional, and physical wellbeing.
 Plus, it’s not nearly as enjoyable.